Insurance Tech Vision 2020 trends

 The new models that insurance organizations must build to overcome tech-clash share one thing: they are based on collaboration.
 Successful business leaders will invite customers, employees, partners and the public to build their new course for the future together.
-We see five trends that exemplify this:
+We see five technology trends for 2020 that exemplify this:

 The I in Experience: Helping people choose their own adventure

 As customers demand more ownership over their digital lives, insurers must find ways to provide individuals with more agency and make them co-creators of their experiences.
 Those that do will find more active, engaged and loyal customers.

 AI and Me: Reimagine the business through human and AI collaboration